imadmon/bandwidthcontroller/README.md

 `bandwidthcontroller` is a high-performance Go library for **dynamic bandwidth management** across multiple concurrent `io.Reader` streams.

-It enforces a **global bandwidth cap (bytes/sec)** and automatically redistributes available bandwidth among active readers in real time, leveraging the capabilities of [`imadmon/limitedreader`](https://github.com/imadmon/limitedreader) for adaptive rate limiting.
+It enforces a **global bandwidth cap (bytes/second)** and automatically redistributes available bandwidth among active readers in real time, leveraging the capabilities of [`imadmon/limitedreader`](https://github.com/imadmon/limitedreader) for adaptive rate limiting.

 This ensures fair throughput, prevents starvation, and simplifies handling of many concurrent, variably sized streams efficiently without manually managing per-stream limits.

-> Check out the [bandwidth control mastery article here](https://github.com/imadmon/bandwidthcontroller) - explainig everything about how this library algorithms.
+> Check out the [bandwidth control mastery article](https://github.com/imadmon/bandwidthcontroller) - explaining everything about how this library’s algorithms work.

 </br>

 ## How it works
-You initialize the controller with a total bandwidth cap (bytes/sec).
+You initialize the controller with a total bandwidth cap (bytes/second).
 Every time you add a stream, it returns a rate limited reader that adapts in real-time.</br>
 Under the hood, the controller automatically adjusts the rate limits as streams are added, read from or closed, redistributing available bandwidth as needed.

 </br>